slriverin/inclusions/README.md

 * Peak over threshold: Exponential probability plots can be drawn, but the rest of the analysis needs to be programmed.
 * Pitting analysis: An interesting application of this program is the comparison of the same sample before and after pitting.
 This could allow identification and counting of pits.

+## Example
+In the following, we will download the repository, create a database, import data from an image, post-treat the data and perform basic statistical analyses.
+Before so, first make sure that Python and Git are installed on your computer.

+To download the repository on your computer, there are several ways.
+With Git installed on your computer, you should have extra options when you right-click in the Windows file explorer.
+So first choose a convenient folder on your computer (for better performance the folder should be on your computer and not on a remote drive, because we will treat large files.)
+In my case, I chose the folder `Documents/Python Scripts`.

+Right click in the file explorer, and select `Git GUI Here`.
+Click on `Clone Existing Repository`.
+Then in source location, enter: [https://github.com/slriverin/inclusions](https://github.com/slriverin/inclusions).
+In Target directory, enter the name of a new directory, for example `inclusions`, then click `Clone`.
+The program may ask you for your Github credentials.
+Once this is done, the repository will be downloaded (or "cloned") in the indicated folder.
+You can take a look to see that the Python file is there, and that the example data (one .csv and one .jpg files) are present in the `data` folder.

+Once this is done, open a IPython console (usually I type 'Anaconda Powershell Prompt' in the windows search window), then I use `cd` and `ls` commands to navigate to my folder, then I type `ipython` to open the Python console.
+Now you are ready to begin!!

 ## Data description
 The data is stored in tabular format.
 The following describes the fields in the tables used in this program